github/gitignore/README.md

 ## Folder structure

-The files in the root directory are for `.gitignore` templates that are project specific, such as language or framework specific templates.
+The files in the root directory are for `.gitignore` templates that are project-specific, such as language or framework specific templates.
 Global (operating system or editor specific) templates should go into the [`Global/`](./Global) directory.